Performance Honours A (PERF4610)

 Prerequisites and assumed knowledge

-Credit result in MCGY4601, distinction average in Principal Study 4 & 6, and overall credit average results.
+Credit result in MCGY4601, distinction average in Principal Study 4 & 6, and overall distinction average results in all academic units.

 Study this unit outside a degree